Arranging a low-cost, direct cremation in Sacramento, CA

 The deceased had no life insurance – is there any help with cremation costs?

 Sadly, there is little financial aid that supports those families who find themselves struggling with funeral costs.
-Most counties do have a budget for indigent funerals, but this is generally for those individuals who truly are indigent.
-Some counties do have limited funds to help low-income families with cremation costs, but this can vary county by county.
+Most counties have a budget for indigent funerals, but this is generally reserved for individuals who are truly indigent.

 You would need to inquire with the Sacramento County Human Services Department to find out if any assistance is available.
 In these cases, often the most basic of funeral services will be supported, with limited control over what happens.